Wofford College requires a minimum of 120 semester hours to graduate with a bachelor's degree.

-Around 80% of students who started college at Wofford College complete all the credits required within six years.
+NOTE: Around 80% of students who start college at Wofford College complete all the credits required within six years.

 Wofford College offers an orientation program before the start of fall classes to prepare new students for college life.